 For instance, a GetResponse report states that while Thursday gets the highest email open rates, it’s Tuesday that has higher click-through rates.
 What this information should tell you is to send updates and newsletters on a Thursday and opt to send promotions on a Tuesday.
 Of course, we need to keep in mind that these numbers will still vary and depend on who our target audience is.
 Simply put, the time and day that a stay-at-home mom will check her email is different from the time that someone with a desk job will check theirs.

-Any marketer knows that the best practice is to always keep the target audience in mind.
+As we covered in the Do's and Dont's of Email Marketing the best practice is to always keep the target audience in mind.
 Draw on relevant data to get the best results…. emphasis on the word “relevant.”
 Even if we have the email addresses of everyone in the city, without having demographic information, then any email we send out will be ineffective.
 This will ensure that the campaign is no different than the average flagged spam.

 Another thing to keep in mind is the recipient’s attitude towards our brands.
 What pushes them to buy our products?
 Not understanding these elements is a shot in the dark.
 Many customers tend to sign up for emailing lists because of the promise of a free item, coupon code, or exclusive membership deals.